-Select this setting if you want to assign the role Artifact to the element.
+Select this setting if you want to assign the Artifact role to the element in every case.
 No alternative text is necessary.

-If you have a figure which consists of several single graphics, you should group them to one figure at first or you should create one single figure and insert that instead.
+If you have a figure which consists of several single graphics, you should group them to one figure first or you should create one single figure and insert that instead.
 Then you can change the role of the figure and/or add an alternative text in a second step.